skyssolutions/lynxchan/src/be/Readme.md

 * `addons`(Array): array of addons to be loaded.
 They will be loaded in the order they appear in this array.
 * `useGlobalBanners`(Boolean): indicates if boards should use global banners.
 * `allowBoardCustomJs`(Boolean): if true, boards are allowed to have custom javascript.
+* `globalLatestPosts`(Number): amount of global latest posts to be displayed on the front-page.

 `db.json`: contains database connection information.
 * `address`: address of the database.